jgravelle/Groqqle/README.md

 - 🖥️ Intuitive web interface for easy searching and content generation
 - 🚀 Fast and efficient results using Groq's high-speed inference
 - 🔌 RESTful API for quick integration into developer projects
+- 🛠️ Groqqle_web_tool for direct integration into Python projects
 - 🔒 Secure handling of API keys through environment variables
 - 📊 Option to view results in JSON format
 - 🔄 Extensible architecture for multiple AI providers